appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Additional Claim Agent Procedures

-11. After the VCA has established the SE with its entity-id at the NA, additional claims can be made for that SE by another claim agent (e.g. telephone number claims, RCD claims, or consent claims)
+11. After the VCA has established the SE with its entity-id at the NA, additional claims can be made for that SE by another claim agent (e.g. Right to Use claims, RCD claims, or consent claims)
 12. The Claim Agent performs a hash over the claim object key values but can also submit public claims intended to be disclosed for transparency monitoring.
 13. The NA registers the claim event, including either hashed or public claims or both.

 # Use Case Example: Telephone Number Assignment
 1. The VE undergoes KYC/KYB vetting by a VA and receives a KYC/KYB Vesper token.